GVThorne/GoldLinkAPI/docs/source/code_samples.rst

     }
 	?>

-We now want to create a method for making the requests in a separate file.
-The following will be contained within a PHP file called **NTLMSoapClient.php**:
+Now, the creation of a method for making the requests will exist in a separate file.
+The following request will be contained within a PHP file called **NTLMSoapClient.php**:

 .. code-block:: php